cyclr/docs/pages/connector-authentication/mindful-api.md

 - The **client ID** of your Mindful account.
 - The **client secret** of your Mindful account.

-Contact the Mindful support team if you need help obtaining these.
+If you need help to obtain these values, contact the Mindful support team.

 ## Cyclr setup